How to Find (and Attract) Users Outside of Your Target Demographic

 Developing a customer acquisition strategy starts by knowing what appeals to that particular demographic.
 First, keep in mind that millennials tend to conduct their own research before making financial decisions.
 They want convenience, and if your site is not convenient, they will look elsewhere.
 This tech-savvy generation expects first-rate mobile banking ability, so if your mobile infrastructure is not as strong as it should be, beefing it up is vital.

 Note also that millennials, unlike boomers and Gen-Xers, are less likely to make a phone call for a customer service issue than text or online chat — or use social media.
-Twitter and Facebook are good, inexpensive ways to publicize your credit union products and acquire new members.
+Twitter and Facebook are good, inexpensive ways to publicize your financial institution products and acquire new users.
 Social media marketing is invaluable for these purposes.
-Making it easier to conduct all business online goes a long way in attracting new members.
+Making it easier to conduct all business online goes a long way in attracting new users.

 Launching the Right Campaign

-Acquiring new members means conducting the right kind of campaign and messaging.
+Acquiring new users means conducting the right kind of campaign and messaging.
 For younger generations, the most-attractive messaging may include:

 - Financial literacy — offering educational information, such as how to improve a credit score